couchbaselabs/hands_on_n1ql/content/slide-66.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## Performance tuning
 Execute this query again to see the performance difference.

 Now prefix EXPLAIN to this query and execute the following: